Surgical (Selective) Pathology Fellowship (non-ACGME-accredited)

 The Department requires that all IMG applicants have valid certificates from the Educational Commission for Foreign Medical Graduates.
 The University of Florida supports J1 visas but does not support H1B visas.

-Completed application packets must be received by December 1, 2020, and must include a:
+Completed application packets must include a:

 - National Standard Application (or National Standard Application);

 - Curriculum vitae; and

 - Three letters of recommendation (addressed to the fellowship director).

 Electronic submission of fellowship application materials is preferred.